Asbjoedt/CLISC/README.md

 * Package spreadsheets and metadata in a new archive directory
 * Include copies of the original spreadsheets
-* Validate spreadsheet against its file format standard (Office Open XML and OpenDocument) (feature not working)
+* Validate spreadsheets against their file format standards (Office Open XML and OpenDocument) (feature not working)
 * Remove formula linking cells to other local spreadsheets but keep the cell values (feature not working)
 * Remove external data connections but keep snapshot of data (feature not working)
 * Remove RealTimeData (RTD) functions but keep snapshot of data (feature not working)